20250730 MAV25 synopsis - Flipbook - Page 52

 In alignment with the Mathematics Position Statement, this

-and practical advice of how to implement Victorian Lesson
+VTLM 2.0, and share practical advice on how to implement

-Plans in 2026 from an experienced secondary school
+Victorian Lesson Plans in 2026 from an experienced

 Prepare for a jam-packed session that will be valuable for